Who Are Practising Dadaists | Current Dadaists

 However, in doing so it produced a dichotomy of aesthetics which would inevitably develop its own flair and style.
 That can also be translated to adult toys – the very style of the toys from the wonderful creators of Divine Interventions is meant to offend in a cheeky way of mocking religion.
 They consist of fun and playful toys which include a baby Jesus butt plug, a bible Masturbator, a Buddha’s dildo and a jackhammer Jesus.
 These toys exist in a world where sex toys are meant to be separated from religion – this almost Dadaist ideal subverts that notion whereby it dismisses the traditional ways of thinking about religion and sex toys and unites them.

 This inevitably creates a certain aesthetic style.
 It is therefore impossible to have no aesthetic appeal, or rather, create an object that is against aesthetic appeal because you must have something to appeal against – and in creating that contrast – you’ll find yourself back at square one.
-Rejecting the traditional aesthetic design of toys and understanding that the idea of sex and nature aren’t two concepts that need to be viciously separated – BMS Factory utilised the essence of nature and the sense of natural in their design of toys for the Leaf Series.
-Based on designs and elements found within nature these sex toys demonstrate how a rejection of the traditional ways of thinking can be utilised.
+Rejecting the traditional aesthetic design of toys and understanding that the idea of sex and nature aren’t two concepts that need to be viciously separated – BMS Factory utilized the essence of nature and the sense of natural in their design of toys for the Leaf Series.
+Based on designs and elements found within nature these sex toys demonstrate how a rejection of the traditional ways of thinking can be utilized.

 What Dadaism didn’t realize at the time through their attempted destruction of the standard ways of thinking was how much of a force of change they could be.
 In a way similar to the extreme Socialist Alternative of today’s political sphere, Dadaism had a goal; to see the destruction of ideologies based on the working class, government and the removal of nationalist thought.
 What Dadaism and the Socialist Alternative don’t have, is a plan for after that goal – and therein lays the reason why as to why neither movement could have, nor ever will succeed.
 Dadaism therefore can be likened to a failed attempt to deconstruct aesthetics in order to critique and argue against increasingly normal and standard ways of thinking.
 Look at the people who can quite easily be argued to be modern day Dadaists;